bunnykukkunoori-wq/DevOps-Practice-Test/README.md

 ● Logs the cleanup process.

-T● his prevents unnecessary storage usage.
+● This prevents unnecessary storage usage.

 ### A Safe Dry Run Mode